jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 ---
-title: "How to autoinstall Ubuntu 22.04 LTS on bare metal"
+title: "How to automate a bare metal Ubuntu 22.04 LTS installation"
-description: "Automate the complete provisioning of Ubuntu 22.04 LTS on a bare metal servers using USBs and cloud-init"
+description: "Provision physical Ubuntu 22.04 LTS servers, fully automated, with no additional infrastructure to manage using cloud-init and USBs"
-summary: "Automate the complete install of Ubuntu 22.04 LTS on a bare metal servers"
+summary: "Automate the complete installation of Ubuntu 22.04 LTS on physical servers using cloud-init and USBs"
 date: 2022-09-12
 tags:
 - walkthrough